Lylio/cv.lyle.app/src/data/about.md

 <br />

-I like building things, I like fixing things, I like creating digital components and connecting them up, so they can happily chit-chat streams of data between each other.
+I enjoy building things and I enjoy fixing things.
+I like creating cool components and building pipelines between them so they can shuttle streams of data between each other without friction or fuss.
 I have a long list of tech tutorials that I gnaw through most evenings and weekends.
-I'm really into expanding my skills and knowledge and spend a lot of time trying to become a better developer.
-I enjoy learning new languages, tools, and frameworks.
+I like refreshing my current skill-set and I love expanding my current tech knowledge.
+I spend a lot of time becoming a better developer by learning new **tools**, **techniques**, and **trends**.

 <br />

-**Container Tech** is cool, **Docker** rocks, **Kubernetes** is **Kuberneato!** I enjoy writing spotless, **clean code**.
-I like cool automation scripts with **Bash** and **Python**. **Git** is great: A neat-and-tidy **codebase** makes me happy.
-I like sensible and thoughtful naming conventions for variables, classes and methods.
+**Clean Code** is really important to me.
+A neat-and-tidy codebase makes me happy.
+I like cool automation scripts with **Bash** and **Python**.
+I have an enduring enthusiasm for sensible and thoughtful naming conventions for variables, classes and methods.
 I like clear and inclusive documentation.

-<br /> In summary: I like a **well-oiled** machine that's free of **filler and fuss**.
+<br /> In summary: I like a well-oiled machine that's free of palaver or pain.

 <br /> **Come As You Are** 🎸